BLooperZ/remonstered/README.md

 Builds sound resource for [ScummVM](https://www.scummvm.org/) using High-Quality SFX and Speech from [DOTT Remastered](http://dott.doublefine.com/).

 ## Download
-You can find a ready-to-use build (PyInstaller) in the [Releases page](https://github.com/BLooperZ/remonstered/releases).
+You can find a ready-to-use build in the [Releases page](https://github.com/BLooperZ/remonstered/releases).
+(Built with PyInstaller)

 ## Install
 1. Extract the following files from `tenta.cle`: